BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

         //Gui enabled, this needs to be false until strategy registry is overhauled. false,

+        // tick_over_no_data, if true the historical engine will tick at buffer duration speed when there is no historical data available.
+        // This allows us to use timed events of fill forward over weekends, if no, the engine will skip days where no data was available and jump to the next time instantly.
+        // This does nothing in live.
+        true,
     ).await;

    // You don't have to pass in accounts, but if you want to customise accounts you can do it like this.